Our residential provision offers a safe, secure and fun atmosphere in which our boarders can enjoy learning and developing socially and emotionally.

 School House can offer up to 8 full time residential places.
 Alongside this, we offer our extended day programme which provides the opportunity for even more members of the school community to stay after school for a few hours enjoying activities such as football, multi sports, art, cooking and life skills.

 We also have a Boarding Council who meet regularly to discuss school issues and event planning.
 The Boarders also present occasionally to the School Governors at Full Governing Body Meetings.

 The very latest School House news

 This summer we were able to open school house during the summer holidays for a week of fun and development.
 We were able to offer an enormous amount of activities such as, Thorpe Park, the cinema, Colchester Zoo, water fights, nerf wars, Liquid Leisure (the world’s biggest inflatable water course), outdoor education as well as developing all of those important skills needed to develop as a person.
 Each child was able to select from a range of daily activities and then reside in the unit overnight.
 We also had the opportunity for day pupils to join us to enjoy all of the activities on offer.

 This is not just any Falconer School House….This is a Marks and Spencer’s Freshly Decorated School House.

-School House boarders have been fortunate enough to have had volunteers from Marks and Spencer’s Watford come down and decorate all of the boarder’s bedrooms and toilet as well as kitting all of the rooms out with new bedding, pillows, towels, socks and body washes.
+Over the past two years School House boarders have been fortunate enough to have had volunteers from Marks and Spencer’s Watford come down and decorate all of the boarder’s bedrooms, toilet, hallway and living room as well as kitting all of the rooms out with new bedding, pillows, towels, socks and body washes.

 Some Marks and Spencer’s employees took time off from their normal duties to come down armed with cleaning chemicals, paint and stacks of goodwill and determination.
 All of the boarders were overwhelmed with happiness when they returned from their summer holidays and have been relaxing in their newly decorated and fresh rooms whenever they get the opportunity.